CryptedSnow/rest-api-practical-test/README.md

 ![](https://raw.githubusercontent.com/CryptedSnow/rest-api-practical-test/refs/heads/main/public/img/10.png)

-18 - If you have doubt about the working of Laravel from service Docker, you can access:
+18 - If you have doubt about the working of Laravel from Docker service, you can access:

 ```
 http://localhost:8000